Yes and no. Can you get in great shape at home? Yes of course you can lift run ect... all at home.

 So why go to all the work of finding a qualified instructor?
 You need partners, you need a instructor.
 A home!
 Someone that has been there, done that.
 Someone that will help you get as good as you can be as fast as you can.

 When I was in South Dakota I was essentially training by myself.
 I had bought VHS tapes and would watch them and practice the moves on my friends.
 I did this for a couple of years while I was in college and got to almost the blue belt level by doing this.
 But if I had been training with a real coach.
-I would have been a lot farther along than I was by doing this.
+I would have been a lot farther along than what I was by doing this.
 Also I would have never achieved the level or even remotely close to it by training by myself in South Dakota.
 Keep in mind I was lifting, I was running and I was in great shape.
 But I lacked the partners I needed in order to improve.
+I also lacked a coach.

 I knew this at the time and that is why I moved to Texas all the way from South Dakota to train.
 I did this as soon as possible.
 Because I felt like I was falling farther behind in comparison to the guys that I had met on my trips to Texas.
 On a side note, it is crazy the amount of guys I am still friends with.
 Guys that I met on those trips from South Dakota to Texas 20 years ago.
 Guys like Kenny (Black Belt), Buddy (Black Belt), Orlando (Black Belt), Robert (Black Belt), Tim (Black Belt).
 And there are others that I met almost 20 years ago thru Jiu-Jitsu that I am still friends with to this day.